Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Characters

-The first character unlocked will always be Isaac.
+- The first character unlocked will always be Isaac.
 All other characters start off locked.
+- Each character is guaranteed to unlock another random character.

 ### Paths